qgngoc/adaptive-learning/README.md

 pip install -r requirements.txt
 ```

-2. Create a `.env` file based on `.env.example` and replace your OpenAI API key.
+3. Create a `.env` file based on `.env.example` and replace your OpenAI API key.

+4. Attached `sanitized-sample.json` file to the path `artifacts/data/sanitized-sample.json`

-3. Run all cells in `main.ipynb` file.
+5. Run all cells in `main.ipynb` file.

 ## Model use